ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - System updates should be installed on your machines

 ### Azure Blueprints
+- *can*
-- enables you to define the set of standard Azure resources that your organization requires
+    - define the set of standard Azure resources that your organization requires
+    - deploy **resource groups** to newer subscriptions
+    - deploy **Role assignments** to newer subscriptions
+    - deploy **Policy assignments** to newer subscriptions
+    - deploy **Azure Resource Manager** to newer subscriptions
+- e.g.
-- ie. you can define a blueprint that specifies that a certain resource lock must exist.
+    - define a blueprint that specifies that a certain resource lock must exist.
 Azure Blueprints can automatically replace the resource lock if that lock is removed.

 Azure Blueprints orchestrates the deployment of various resource templates and other artifacts, such as:
 - Role assignments (RBAC)